Florida Court Records

 Alternatively, requestors may contact the records custodian via phone at (850) 410-7676 or email at publicrecords@fdle.state.fl.us.

-• The name of the person involved in the record, unless said person is a juvenile
+- The name of the person involved in the record, unless said person is a juvenile

-• The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that person resides in or was accused in.
+- The location or assumed location of the record or person involved.
+This includes information such as the city, county, or state where the person resides or was accused.

 How to Look Up Jail Records in Florida?

-Persons convicted of misdemeanor offenses are incarcerated in county jails.
-Typically, offenses for which people are incarcerated in jails are punishable by prison terms of no more than one year.
-Jails also serve as temporary holding places for offenders awaiting trial.
+Persons convicted of misdemeanor offenses are usually incarcerated in county jails.
+Typically, crimes for which people are incarcerated in jails are punishable by prison terms of no more than one year.
+Jails may also serve as temporary holding places for offenders awaiting trial.
 There are 67 county jails in Florida; the Sheriff's Department in each county manages and operates county jails.
 Where they are available, county departments of corrections manage and operate county jails.

-Can Jail Records be Expunged in Florida?
+Can Jail Records Be Expunged in Florida?

-• There were no charges filed against the subject of the record
+- There were no charges filed against the subject of the record

-• Charges filed against the person were dismissed
+- Charges filed against the person were dismissed

-• There are no prior convictions or delinquent adjudications
+- There are no prior convictions or delinquent adjudications

-• Probation and other sentence requirements for the current offense have been fulfilled
+- Probation and other sentence requirements for the current offense have been fulfilled

-• The offense for which expunction is sought is eligible under Section 943.0584
+- The offense for which expunction is sought is eligible under Section 943.0584

 There are different expungement options available in Florida, and they include:

-• Administrative expungement
+- Administrative expungement

-• Court-ordered expungement
+- Court-ordered expungement

-• Human-trafficking expungement
+- Human-trafficking expungement

-• Lawful self-defense expungement
+- Lawful self-defense expungement

-• Early juvenile expungement
+- Early juvenile expungement

-• Automatic juvenile expungement
+- Automatic juvenile expungement

-• Juvenile diversion expungement
+- Juvenile diversion expungement

 The Department of Law Enforcement offers more information on the available expungement options and processes.